 After about half a mile, Duke St merges into Queen Street, which fronts the ocean.
 After a short distance, Queen Street becomes Front Street at some indiscernible point.
 Many of what used to be the important government and social buildings in the Turks and Caicos stand along Queen Street and Front Street.

-The Turks and Caicos National Museum is the top attraction in the area.
+Turks and Caicos National Museum is the top attraction in the area.
 On display are Taino artifacts, recovered objects and an exhibit from the oldest excavated European shipwreck in the New World, and many fascinating curios from around the country.
+There’s also an old Fresnel lens from the

 St Mary's Anglican Church is one of the most beautiful churches in the country and one of only two that is beachfront.
 The bright red trim and beautiful trees at this small church is one of the most photographed spots in the town.